ambient330/Graphic-Utility-Radar-Toolkit-V3/README.md

 TO-DO:
-1. Add a despeckle feature
+1. Add a despeckle feature DONE
 2. Add a slider for colormap scaling
 3. Add a gatefilter for aesthetic purposes, or editing purposes
-4. File writing (NETCDF-4)
+4. File writing (NETCDF-4) DONE

 PREREQUISITE PACKAGES:
 1. matplotlib